po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/README.md

 ## Heads-Up

-In the next unit, you will take CSS skills to the next level and responsive web layouts and advanced CSS.
+In the next unit, you will build on the CSS and HTML fundamentals covered this unit and learn responsive web layouts and advanced CSS.

 ## Resources